 Supplements for Senior Cats

-We watched many YouTube videos before attempting to use the clippers on her.
-Many articles said to leave it to a professional, but with both of us, and only doing a small amount at a time, we ended up being very successful.
-Also, Monkey was a trooper when we did it since the clippers were not super loud, and I bet it felt good to get the mats out.
+Insider tip: We watched many YouTube videos before attempting to use the clippers on her.
+Many articles said to leave it to a professional, but with both of us and only doing a small amount at a time, we ended up being very successful

-The Last Thing About the Best Senoir Cat Products
+The Last Thing About the Best Senior Cat Products

 The last thing I’ll discuss is not a product per se, but it’s been a lifesaver to us with our senior cats.
 We use a mobile vet for the cats now that we live here.
 It’s absolutely wonderful that they come to the house, so we don’t have to crate up the cats and hear them cry all the way to the office.